onyazuka/react-haniwa-menu/README.md

 - Can appear on close or on hover;
 - Can disappear on close on activator element, on close outside or on hover ouside;
 - Close timeout;
-- Highly customizable menu position;
+- Customizable menu position;
 - Open and close animations;
 - And much more...

 ## Menu structure
-Let's look how our multilevel menu will look inside.
-It has similiar structure:
+The created menu will have similiar structure:
 - Container
   - Activator
   - Menu container